 Still, the importance of insurance quoting software can hardly be overestimated.
 Prior to the advent of this kind of systems, insurers used extremely time-consuming and cumbersome manual quoting and rating processes.

 The prospect’s data that needs to be provided varies depending on the kind of insurance they are applying for.
 For example, for property insurance, along with the personal info, this data typically includes an existing mortgage or debt.
-For life insurance, it can include health-related information, the prospect’s age, gender, place of residence, medical history, and use of tobacco.
+For life insurance, it can include health-related information, age, gender, place of residence, medical history, and use of tobacco.

-On average, an insurance software solution is composed of a calculation module, customer interaction functionality, and an integration with a CRM.
+Usually, an insurance software solution is composed of a calculation module, customer interaction functionality, and an integration with a CRM.

-- The frontend of your insurance quoting software must be both extremely user-friendly and visually appealing.
+• The frontend of your insurance quoting software must be both extremely user-friendly and visually appealing.
 From the outset, it is best to lay out and implement your quoting page as a selling landing page.

-With Insurance quoting software, you can also gain more marketing exposure by getting your quotes featured by those sites that provide quotes from multiple insurance companies.
+With Insurance quoting software, you can also gain more marketing exposure by getting your quotes featured by sites that provide quotes from multiple insurance companies.
 This, in turn, can increase the number of your client relationships.

 It should be mentioned that online insurance quoting software is something most prospects love.
 It simply revolutionizes the customer experience you deliver.